The City generally must procure goods and services through a competitive procurement, or solicitation.

-- Low Bid Solicitation
+- Low Bid

 - Request for Proposal (RFP)

-- Request for Qualifications (RFQ)
+- Request for Qualification (RFQ)

 Interested businesses should respond to the document by following the solicitation's instructions.